snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/previous-releases/snowplow-mini-0-14/usage-guide/index.md

 You can instrument any other Snowplow tracker by specifying the collector URL as the public DNS of the Snowplow Mini instance.

-## Accessing the Opensearch API
+## Accessing the Elasticsearch API

-Snowplow Mini makes the Opensearch (or previously Elasticsearch) HTTP API available at `http://[public_dns]/elasticsearch`, you can check it's working by:
+Snowplow Mini makes the Elasticsearch HTTP API available at `http://[public_dns]/elasticsearch`, you can check it's working by:

-- Checking the Opensearch API is available:
+- Checking the Elasticsearch API is available:
     - `curl --user username:password http://[public_dns]/elasticsearch`
     - You should see a `200 OK` response
 - Checking the number of good events we sent in step 3:
-    - `curl --user username:password http://[public_dns]/elasticsearch/good/_count`
+    - `curl --user username:password http://[public_dns]/elasticsearch/good/good/_count`
     - You should see the appropriate count of sent events

-## Viewing the data in Opensearch Dashboards
+## Viewing the data in Kibana

-Data sent to Snowplow Mini will be processed and loaded into Opensearch in real time.
-In turn, it will be made available in Opensearch Dashboards.
-To view the data in Opensearch Dashboards, navigate in your browser to `mini-public-address/kibana`.
+Data sent to Snowplow Mini will be processed and loaded into Elasticsearch in real time.
+In turn, it will be made available in Kibana.
+To view the data in Kibana, navigate in your browser to `mini-public-address/kibana`.

 ### Index patterns